Brief History of Nursing Informatics in Canada

 The Canadian Nurses Portal Project, NurseONE, E-Nursing Strategy

 Over the last two decades Canadian leaders in nursing informatics have discussed and conceptualized a nation wide nursing informatics strategy that would benefit all nurses and nursing students.
-In 2006, the Canadian Nurses Association launched the Canadian Nurses Portal Project, shortened to NurseONE to address this vision, in the form of a e-nursing strategy.
+In 2006, the Canadian Nurses Association launched the Canadian Nurses Portal Project, shortened to NurseONE (and currently called MyCNA) to address this vision, in the form of a e-nursing strategy.
 “The purpose of the e-nursing strategy is to guide the development of ICT initiatives in nursing to improve nursing practice and client outcomes” (Canadian Nurses Association, 2006, p.
 7).

 Initial goals of this e-nursing strategy include:

 - advocating for nurses' access to ICT and the resources required to integrate ICT into nursing practice;

 - supporting the development and implementation of nursing informatics competencies among the competencies required for entry-to-practice and continuing competence; and